lists

 the test passes.
 The index method returns numbers for the position of the item in the list.
 Python uses zero-based indexing which means the first item has an index of 0 and the last item has an index of the length of the list minus 1

-• I want to know what would happen if I have the same item in the list more than once, so I add a duplicate
+• I want to know what happens when I have the same item in the list more than once, so I add something in the list again

 the terminal shows AssertionError